determined-ai/determined/docs/manage/users.rst

 *******

 Only the ``admin`` user can create users, change users' passwords, and activate or deactivate users.
 Upon initial installation, the admin should set an admin password.
+Upon initial installation, the admin must set a strong admin password.

 Default Accounts
 ================